heathermiller/dist-prog-book/chapter/4/dist-langs.md

 Depending on the classification, a set of problems designated in a certain domain may span a "wide" or "narrow" scope.
 For example, does "tweeting" qualify as a domain (within the twitter library)?
 Would "social media sharing" qualify as a domain (containing the twitter library)?
-For my purposes I will accept the definition of a domain as a "well-defined, highly cohesive set of operations."
+For my purposes I will accept the definition of a domain as a "well-defined, cohesive set of operations."

 It is also difficult to come up with a definition for a language.
 A language may be qualified if it has its own compiler.